Sure Dividend

 Dividend Kings In Focus: Universal Corporation

 While there are many dividend-paying stocks in the market, there are only 50 stocks that have offered a rising dividend for at least 50 consecutive years.
-This exclusive group of stocks are referred to as the Dividend Kings.
+This exclusive group of stocks is referred to as the Dividend Kings.

-You can see the full downloadable spreadsheet of all 50 Dividend Kings (along with important financial metrics such as dividend yields, payout ratios, and price-to-earnings ratios) by clicking on the link below:
+You can see the full downloadable spreadsheet of all 55 Dividend Kings (along with important financial metrics such as dividend yields, payout ratios, and price-to-earnings ratios) by clicking on the link below:

 Business Overview

-Universal Corporation has an extensive reach around the world.
+Universal Corporation has an extensive global presence.

 Source: Investor Presentation